eliestroun14/FRW-Extension-ETH_GLOBAL_CANNES_2025_FORK/README.md

    - No action needed - these are informational messages only

 4. **Auto-Setup Issues / Infinite Loop**
-   - If the auto-setup fails or gets stuck in a loop, use the "Skip Setup for Demo" button
+   - ✅ **FIXED**: Infinite loop issues have been resolved
+   - ✅ **FIXED**: Multiple component re-renders causing duplicate initialization
+   - The extension now automatically switches to demo mode if wallet creation fails
-   - This bypasses wallet creation and allows you to access the AI Agent features
+   - Demo mode provides full access to AI Agent features without wallet functionality
-   - The wallet functionality will be limited, but the AI Agent tab will be fully accessible

 5. **TypeScript Build Errors**
    - ✅ **FIXED**: TypeScript compilation errors have been resolved
    - The extension builds successfully with `pnpm build:dev-ci`
    - All AI Agent features are fully functional

+6. **Uncaught Promise Errors**
+   - ✅ **FIXED**: Added error handling for wallet operations in demo mode
+   - ✅ **FIXED**: Prevented invalid API calls that were causing JSON parsing errors
+   - Extension now runs cleanly in demo mode without console errors

 **Loading the Extension:**
 - Always use `pnpm build:dev-ci` (not `build:dev`) for stable builds